-Effective performance management is something every organization wants.
-Without driven employees who are performing well, businesses cannot achieve their full potential.
-Existing performance management systems usually require setting annual performance goals, a lengthy and labor intensive review process that may result in disengaged employees.
-This process isn’t effective – since it sets annual goals that become stale quickly, and a retroactive review that leaves little place for employees to course-correct.
+Effective performance management.
+Those three words represent something every organization desires.
+Without driven, well-performing employees, businesses cannot hope to realize their full potential.
+Existing performance management systems usually require setting annual performance goals, entailing a lengthy and labor intensive review process that may result in disengaged employees.
+This process isn’t effective; annual goals become stale quickly, and retroactive reviews leaves little room for employees to course-correct.

 5 Keys to Effective Performance Management

-Many systems to date are geared towards annual (and sometimess biannual) goals.
-These goals tend to age and therefore become irrelevant by the time performance is assessed.
+As aforementioned, the staple of traditional (and now outdated) performance management systems is centering around annual (and less at times biannual) goals.
+These goals tend to age, and rendered irrelevant by the time it is time to assess performance.
 Paired with forced rankings, they can create a toxic outcome.

-This is why many leading companies (such as Google, LinkedIn, Intel and others) have transformed their goal setting by successfully adopting the OKR (Objectives and Key Results) technique.
-OKRs work on the team, organizational, and individual level whereby each level states ambitious objectives and sets key results each quarter.
-Key results are quantifiable measurable milestones for achieving goals.
-Everyone’s objectives and key results are visible to others.
-This creates a new degree of transparency, impartiality, and clarity as employees can realize areas they are supposed to focus on and how they will contribute to the overall corporate targets.
-After creating goals and results employees and units are measured on their ability to deliver.
+This is why many leading companies, including Google, LinkedIn, Intel and others, have transformed their goal-setting by successfully adopting the OKR (Objectives and Key Results) technique.
+OKRs work on team, organizational, and individual levels, whereby each level states ambitious objectives and sets key-results each quarter.
+Key-results are quantifiable measurable milestones for achieving goals.
+Any individual’s objectives and key-results are visible to others.
+This creates a new degree of transparency, impartiality, and clarity; employees are able to identify areas they need to focus on and gain an understanding as to how they will contribute to overall corporate targets.
+After formalizign goals and results, employees and units are measured on their ability to deliver.
 As objectives are generally ambitious, everyone needs to try hard.

-An important thing to note is that goals are personalized – goals fit each employee’s roles and capabilities and not a generalized idea of what employees are supposed to do.
+An important thing to note is that goals are personalized.
+Each goal fit individual employees’ roles and capabilities and are not a generalized idea of what employees are supposed to do.

-On the topic of fairness, remember that competition does not motivate everyone.
-Effective performance management systems foster communication and collaboration instead of just focusing on competition.
-They motivate employees to share information, they assist in highlighting activities that make certain individuals successful and using them as a reference to the rest of the workforce, they measure activities that breed success instead of measuring success retroactively and the engage employees in communicating with their peers and managers to train, learn and get support.
+competition does not prove to be an effective motivating factor for everyone.
+Good performance management systems foster communication and collaboration instead of just focusing on competition.
+They motivate employees to share information, assist in highlighting activities that make certain individuals successful and use them as a reference for the rest of the workforce.
+Additionally, they measure activities that breed success instead of measuring success retroactively, and prompt employees to communicate with their peers and managers to train, learn and get support.

-As mentioned above, giving employees feedback through annual performance management reviews can be a daunting experience, since goals have managed to age over the year, making the dialogue both threatening and irrelevant.
+As mentioned above, employees feedback in the form of annual performance management reviews can be ineffective, since goals have managed to age over the year, making the dialogue both threatening and irrelevant.

-Instead, new performance management tries to give feedback in real time, so it is relevant and gives employees an opportunity to correct.
-These new systems measure KPIs in real-time, based on data harvested from the company’s operating systems and utilizing this data to empower meaningful regular feedback, like a fitness tracker for work.
+Instead, new performance management tries to give feedback in real-time, so it is relevant and gives employees an opportunity to correct.
+These new systems measure KPIs in real-time, based on data harvested from the company’s operating systems.
+They then utilize it to empower meaningful regular feedback, like a fitness-tracker for work.

-An effective performance management system should be tied into recognition.
-Never underestimate how much people care about recognition – and how important it is to create a positive sense of achievement at work, even lessening turnover.
+An effective performance management system should be tied to recognition.
+Never underestimate how much people care about recognition, and how important it is to create a positive sense of achievement at work; it can even reduce turnover rates.

-Besides performance management that is more agile, personalized, and firmly focused on powering ongoing performance, systems must encourage employee development by offering continuous learning opportunities and new ways of gathering reliable, work relevant information.
-An effective system must be linked to learning and allow employees to enhance their capabilities and improve their performance through access to knowledge and experience.
+In addition to being agile, personalized, and firmly focused on powering ongoing productivity, performance management systems must encourage employee development.
+This will come in the form of offering users continuous learning opportunities and new ways of gathering reliable, work relevant information.
+An effective system must be linked to learning and allow employees to enhance their capabilities.

 In order for a performance management system to be truly effective, it needs to achieve the following: